 - After a job is performed, it is possible to store a copy of the image data in the HDD (via the MCS), and then use the Netfile function to retrieve this data to Desk Top Editor For Production.
 For more on this data flow, see 2.5.2 Data Flow. - The supported file formats for this operation are: JPEG2000, JPEG, TIFF, PDF (single-page) and PDF (multi-page).
-The file format must be selected from the MFP operation panel before the Copy job is started. - When sending the file in PDF format, it is possible to pre-set the password necessary to open the encrypted PDF data at the PC side, the password necessary for changing the document's access level, and other security settings associated with the document (e.g. printing out, editing, copying).
+The file format must be selected from the MFP operation panel before the Copy job is started. - When sending the file in PDF format, it is possible to pre-set the password necessary to open the encrypted PDF data at the PC side, the password necessary for settings associated with the document (e.g. printing level, and other security 47/84